Bonzah, car rental insurance provider

 Centralized, bright CTAs and one task per page will guide users to complete their goals.
 A clean, consistent layout that’s glanceable will give them confidence that they can complete this via mobile without missing details in a hurry.

-We facilitated three rounds of tests with 15 potential and returning Bonzah users, five users per round.
-In those 15 interviews, we interviewed with 4 return users, 25% of users are male and the age varied from 26 to 72 years.
+We facilitated three rounds of tests with fifteen potential and returning Bonzah users, five users per round.
+In those fifteen interviews, we interviewed with four return users.

 Visual direction test